Tower of Babel and scattering

 52 BC – 1 AD — Gadianton robbers, Nephi son of Helaman, Samuel the Lamanite, and signs of Christ’s birth.

-Whatsoever he binds on earth is bound in heaven.
+Seventieth year: whatsoever he binds on earth is bound in heaven (Helaman 10).

 Nephi’s prayers move the Lord to humble the people.